Dark-Legends/Vscode-Android/README.md

 ./Vscode-server.sh
 ```

-# Now Follow Me for To Use The To Tool 🙋‍♂️
+# Now Follow Me for To Use The Tool 🙋‍♂️

 -